heathensoft/lwjgl-guide/guide/chapter02.md

 ## Introduction

 In this chapter we will set up a test renderer and ease into the OpenGL rendering API.
-We'll set up a shader program and transfer some vertex data to the GPU.
-Then we're going to tell opengl to draw them as triangles.
+We'll set up a shader program and transfer some vertex data to the GPU and tell opengl to draw them as triangles.

 ![screenshot](img/02/screenshot-chapter-2.png)